Skip to main content

 From Vibe Coding to Harness Engineering

-In the previous phase, I cared about one question: can AI take over most coding work?
+For a while I kept looking at one question: can AI really take over most of the coding work?

 #

-Early Vibe Coding solved the entry problem: explain the requirement clearly, put project rules into AGENTS.md / CLAUDE.md, and let tests, lint, and review catch model output.
+Early Vibe Coding solved the entry problem: describe the requirement clearly, put project rules into AGENTS.md / CLAUDE.md, and let tests, lint, and review catch the model output.

-That still works, but it is closer to single-task engineering.
-Once a task runs longer, new problems show up:
+That setup is still useful, but it is closer to single-task engineering.
+Once a task gets longer, a few problems start showing up:

-• Repeated retries can push the fix further away from the actual problem.
+• Repeated retries can push the fix further away from the real issue

-• After many rounds, it becomes hard to tell which changes should be kept.
+• After many rounds, it is hard to tell which changes should be kept

-So I now prefer calling this layer Harness Engineering.
-The focus is to put an engineering track around AI so that tasks are executable, results are verifiable, and failures are recoverable.
+So I now prefer calling this layer Harness Engineering: put an engineering track around AI so tasks are executable, results are verifiable, and failures are recoverable.
+The name sounds a bit grand.
+In practice, it just means trusting “it will figure it out” a little less and adding a few guardrails.

 flowchart LR